Mario Cantone: Other works

-He started his career as the host of children’s show, “Steampipe Alley,” which aired in the late 80’s through 1993.
+He started his career as the host of children's show, "Steampipe Alley," which aired in the late 1980s through 1993.

 He has appeared in the Comedy Central roasts of Joan Rivers and fellow Boston-area native and Emerson College alumnus Denis Leary.
 The network's Chappelle's Show featured him in a segment called "Ask A Gay Dude."

-His voice-over work includes Sunsilk "hairapy" advertisements. and the voice of talent scout Mikey Abromowitz in the 2007 computer animated movie Surf's Up.
+His voice-over work includes Sunsilk "hairapy" advertisements, and the voice of talent scout Mikey Abromowitz in the 2007 animated movie Surf's Up.
 He has appeared frequently on the Opie and Anthony radio show.

 He was a regular guest on the ABC daytime talk show The View since at least 2003 and became a guest co-host in 2005.
 In August 2013, he was in the news as a rumored replacement for retiring co-host Joy Behar and since 2014 has been co-hosting more frequently.

 Cantone was among the judges of the Miss America 2014 pageant.
 He has appeared several times on The $100,000 Pyramid and Match Game as a celebrity guest star.

 In 2022, Cantone competed in season eight of The Masked Singer as "Maize".
 He was eliminated on "Andrew Lloyd Webber Night" alongside Gloria Gaynor as "Mermaid".

+In 2025, Cantone reprised his role as Anthony Marentino for a pop-up 'Hot Fellas' event at a Manhattan bakery, noting that rolling croissants came naturally to him.